solid/solid-spec/README.md

 To avoid accidental overwrites, Solid servers must support ETag checking through the use of [If-Match or If-None-Match](https://tools.ietf.org/html/rfc2616#section-14.24) HTTP headers.

+**IMPORTANT:** Using PUT to create containers is not supported, because the behavior of PUT (overwrite) is not well defined for containers.
+You *MUST* use POST (as defined by LDP) to create containers alone.

 #### Alternative: Using SPARQL

 To write data, clients can send an HTTP PATCH request with a SPARQL payload to the resource in question.
 If the resource doesn't exist, it should be created through an LDP POST or through a PUT.